osmosis-labs/osmosis/x/poolmanager/README.md

 - Non native taker fees
     - For Community Pool: Sent to `non_native_fee_collector_community_pool` module account, swapped to `CommunityPoolDenomToSwapNonWhitelistedAssetsTo`, then sent to community pool
+    - For Stakers: Sent to `non_native_fee_collector_stakers` module account, swapped to OSMO, then sent to auth module account, which distributes it to stakers
-        * This is done so that, if a swap fails, the tokens that fail to swap are not grouped back into the taker fees for stakers in the next epoch
+    - The sub-module accounts here are used so that, if a swap fails, the tokens that fail to swap are not grouped back into the wrong taker fee category in the next epoch
-        * It also allows us to skip calculating the taker fees for non-native tokens that go to stakers, since it ends up being whatever is left over
-    - For Stakers: Swapped to OSMO, then sent to auth module account, which distributes it to stakers
 - OSMO taker fees
     - For Community Pool: Sent directly to community pool
     - For Stakers: Sent directly to auth module account, which distributes it to stakers